Fibre-Rich Foods For Babies

-If your baby is above six months of age and has started on solids, you will want to include fibre-rich foods in his diet to ensure that his digestive system works smoothly.
-Fibre is an important nutrient and is necessary for a baby diet’s to keep constipation problems at bay.
-Read this article to know how fibre-rich foods help little ones, how much fibre your baby, needs, and more.
+If your baby is above six months of age and has started on solids, you will want to include fibre-rich foods in their diet to ensure that their digestive system works smoothly.
+Fibre is an important nutrient and is necessary for a baby’s diet to keep constipation problems at bay.
+You must opt for natural sources like fruits (apples, pears), vegetables (sweet potatoes, broccoli), and whole grains (oats, brown rice) to add a fibre-rich diet to your baby’s diet.
+Begin with small portions, gradually increasing as your baby adapts.
+Read this article to learn more about high-fiber baby foods, how much fibre your baby needs, and more.

 How Does Fibre Help Babies?

 Dietary fibre is mainly of two types–soluble and insoluble fibres.
 Soluble fibre dissolves in water, helps regulate the digestion and keeps one baby full for longer.
 It is also linked to lowering the risk of obesity in kids.
 Insoluble fibre doesn’t dissolve in water and adds up to the baby’s stool.
-It is known to regulate the bowel movement in babies and makes an ideal remedy for constipation.
+It is known to regulate the bowel movement in babies and high-fibre baby foods for constipation is great.
 There are many high fibre foods for baby’s constipation that can be safely added to your baby’s diet like prunes, pears, plums, etc.

 Although there is no particular recommendation of the amount of fibre for babies, according to the report by the US Department of Agriculture, babies need about 14 grams of dietary fibre for every 1000 calories consumed.
 For children between the ages of 1 and 3 years, 19 grams of fibre is necessary on a daily basis.